codingbbq/codingbbq.github.io/_posts/2019-03-11-consecutive-elements-in-array.markdown

 ```

+#### Consecutive array | Method 2

 The above solution worked great for me, however, I was wondering if there was any other solution to such problem.
-I came across this (hacker rank article)[https://www.geeksforgeeks.org/check-if-array-elements-are-consecutive/] with similar problem and an alternative solution.
+I came across this [hacker rank article](https://www.geeksforgeeks.org/check-if-array-elements-are-consecutive/) with similar problem and an alternative solution.

 1. Check if max - min + 1 = n
 where `max` is maximum element in array